openstack/nova/doc/source/devref/distributed_scheduler.rst

 7. if the Child Zone has its own Child Zone's, the `/zones/select` call will be sent down to them as well.
 8. Finally, when all the estimates have bubbled back to the Zone that initiated the call, all the results are merged, sorted and processed.
 9. Now the instances can be created.
 The initiating Zone either forwards the `run_instance` message to the local Compute node to do the work, or it issues a `POST /servers` call to the relevant Child Zone.
 The parameters to the Child Zone call are the same as what was passed in by the user.
+10. The `reservation_id` is passed back to the caller.
+Later we explain how the user can check on the status of the command with this `reservation_id`.

 The Catch
 -------------